shaloo/docs.arcana/docs/state_of_the_ntwk.md

 ## Mainnet Roadmap

-The Arcana Mainnet was released in January 2023 with Auth SDK v1.0.0.
+The Arcana Mainnet was released in January 2023 with the {{config.extra.arcana.sdk_name}} release v1.0.0.

-The current Auth SDK release is v{% include "./text-snippets/latest_auth_sdk.md" %}.
+The current {{config.extra.arcana.sdk_name}} release is v{% include "./text-snippets/latest_auth_sdk.md" %}.

 We are actively working towards adding new features:

 * Gasless transactions
-* 'Forget'/delete private keys from ADKG subsystem for truly self-custodial keys
+* 'Forget'/delete private keys from the ADKG subsystem for truly self-custodial keys
 * MFA
 * Multi-chain including those that are not EVM-compatible
 * Support for additional platform SDKs for Mac (Unity, Unreal), and Mobile (React Native, Flutter)